codeamigo/docs/blog/2021-07-20-why-i-created-codeamigo.md

 The frontend is a NextJS app using apollo-client to manage state and tailwindcss for styling.

-### How It Works
+## How It Works

 codeamigo.dev provides you with a platform to create Codecademy style lessons.
 Each lesson is made up of Steps, and each Step is made up of Checkpoints.
-A Step can have many or no Checkpoints.
+A Step can have many or no Checkpoints, but must have instructions.
 Each Checkpoint points to a test you must write that a user must pass.
 You can read more about testing [here](https://docs.codeamigo.dev/docs/).

+## What's Next

 I hope that this project helps people learn new topics, either through teaching them or taking lessons!
+There's still a ton of work to do and features I want to implement.
+But if you have any feedback or want to contribute, please email me at [philip@codeamigo.dev](mailto:philip@codeamigo.dev).